Mavericks beat Raptors to clinch top-6 spot, avoid play-in

 Raptors: Stanley Jonson had a double-double with 15 points and 10 rebounds. ...
 Toronto extended a franchise record with its 37th different starting lineup this season.
 It was the ninth game in a row they used a different starting five.

 Mavericks: It was the 36th career triple-double for Doncic, who is 11th on the NBA career list.
 He is still seven behind Fat Lever for the top 10, but now three ahead of Bob Cousy. ...
-Jalen Brunson finished with 19 points and Finney-Smith had 17. ...
+Finney-Smith finished with 17 points. ...
 Dallas had lost 12 of its previous 16 games against the Raptors, including 116-93 in Tampa on Jan.
 18.

 UP NEXT